Wind Farms in

 produced by the turbines which would amount to approximately $637,700.00 per

-Ron Engelbrecht of the Mark Twain Estates brought
+Ron Engelbrecht of the Mark Twain Estates brought Senate bill 114 which has

-Senate bill 114 which has just come out of committee that will not allow any
+just come out of committee that will not allow any local or county ordinances

-local or county ordinances to prohibit or be too restrictive on either Solar or
+to prohibit or be too restrictive on either Solar or Wind Energy.
+Chairman

-Planning staff keep an eye on this legislation.
+Bucchianeri suggested that the Planning staff keep an eye on this legislation.

 Joe Curtis, Virginia Convention & Tourism Authority, commented on the